Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Experiment

-For evaluating command generation ability, we use two benchmarks CmdGen-NVIDIA and CmdGen-AMD from the CmdGen series, which are built to assess models' ability to provide proper system command when asked by a related question.
-The two benchmarks, provided a combination of 1.5K instruction-tuning data and 205 and 192 test questions respectively, evaluate models output from six metrics: Similarity of command(CMD Sim): cosine similarity of CMD embeddings.
-Similarity of execution output(Output Sim): cosine similarity of output embeddings.
-Approximate accuracy: CMD Sim or Output Sim is larger than 0.9.
+For evaluating command generation ability, we use two benchmarks CmdGen-NVIDIA and CmdGen-AMD from the CmdGen series~\cite{lin2025sigmadifferentialrescalingquery}, which are built to assess the ability of models to provide proper system command when asked a related question.
+The two benchmarks, which provided a combination of 1.5K instruction-tuning data and 205 and 192 test questions respectively, evaluate model output from six metrics: Similarity of Command(\textbf{CMD Sim}): Cosine similarity of embeddings of generated and target commands.
+Similarity of Execution Output(\textbf{Output Sim}): Cosine similarity of embeddings of system outputs.
+Approximate Accuracy(\textbf{Approx Acc}): A value of 1 is assigned if either CMD Sim or Output Sim exceeds 0.9; otherwise 0, the overall Approx Acc is aggregated over test cases.
 The embeddings are generated by \textit{all-MiniLM-L6-v2}\footnote{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}.
-Exact Match(EM): If model-generated commands are identical to the target commands.
-Success Ratio(SR): If the execution of the generated commands incur the same output from the system as the target command.
-Accuracy(Acc): The union of EM and SR. Example questions and commands are shown in Appendix \ref{apdx:cmdgen}.
+Exact Match (\textbf{EM}): The percentage of generated commands that are identical to the target commands.
+Success Ratio (\textbf{SR}): The percentage of generated commands that produce the same system output as the target command.
+Accuracy (\textbf{Acc}): The union of EM and SR, serving as the primary metric for the CMDGen task.
+Examples of CMDGen question and answer pair are shown in Appendix \ref{apdx:cmdgen}.